obeobe/website/src/content/ui/accessibility-and-internationalization/internationalization.md

    ```

 6. Now, run `flutter pub get` or `flutter run` and codegen takes place automatically.
-   You should find generated files in the directory at the path you specified
+   You should find the generated files in the directory at the path you specified
-   with the `arb-dir` or `output-dir` options.
+   with the the `output-dir` option, or in `.dart_tool/flutter_gen/gen_l10n`.
    Alternatively, you can also run `flutter gen-l10n` to
    generate the same files without running the app.

-7. Add the import statement on `app_localizations.dart` and
+8. Add the import statement on `app_localizations.dart` and
    `AppLocalizations.delegate`
    in your call to the constructor for `MaterialApp`: